Battle of Sobraon: Aftermath

 The destruction of the bridge did not delay Gough at all, if this had indeed been Tej Singh's intention.
-The first British units began to cross the river on the evening of the day of battle, and on 13 February, Gough's army was only 30 mi from Lahore, the capital.
+The first British units began to cross the river on the evening of the day of battle, and on 13 February, Gough's army was only 30 mi from Lahore, the Sikh empire's capital.
 Although detachments of the Khalsa remained intact in outlying frontier districts of the Punjab, they could not be concentrated quickly enough to defend Lahore.

 The central durbar of the Punjab nominated Gulab Singh, the effective ruler of Jammu, to negotiate terms for surrender.
 By the Treaty of Lahore, the Sikhs ceded the valuable agricultural lands of the Bist Doab (Jullundur Doab) (between the Beas and Sutlej Rivers) to the East India Company, and allowed a British Resident at Lahore with subordinates in other principal cities.
 These Residents and Agents would indirectly govern the Punjab, through Sikh Sardars.
 In addition, the Sikhs were to pay an indemnity of 1.2 million pounds.
 Since they could not readily find this sum, Gulab Singh was allowed to acquire Kashmir from the Punjab by paying 750,000 pounds to the East India Company.